hacker-crypto888/texts-words-write/README.md

 | the user started a new game | <ul><li>[x] the audio players are displayed</li></ul> |
 | the user clicks on the "Edit entries" and the editor modal opens | - |

+## What would be nice

+- to be able save changes
+- to be able to export json (and to check i am able to import json)

+(to be able to login/logout normally (there were problems once)) that's all